Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Yeah.

-I mean, even in Istanbul, it's called the European side and the Asian side, that's what they call it.
+I mean, even in Istanbul, it's called the European side and the Asian side.

 Pretty much.

-So, yeah, like Israeli teams shouldn't really be in UEFA, just just geographically, right?
+So, yeah, like Israeli teams shouldn't really be in UEFA, just geographically, right?

-And then you see the Islamo-communists commenting, this one is actually funny.
+And then you see the Islamo communists commenting.

 Once the game is finished, lock the doors for two years, close the food stalls, cut the electricity, and flatten their homes.

-Well, this is gonna be like Hillsburg on steroids.
+Well, this is going to be like Hillsborough on steroids, this person is asking for.

 Yeah, exactly.

-Um I'll ignore some of these guys, but I'll want to talk for a second about how cucked the police is, because the statement from the police was we have actively engaged with a wide range of local partners and community representatives.
+And I'll ignore some of these guys, but I'll want to talk for a second about how cucked the police is.

-Presumably the white Brits didn't have their community representative present.
+Presumably, the white Brits didn't have their community representative present.

-Now we never realized we needed community representatives until a few years ago.
+No, we never realized we needed community representatives until a few years ago.

-You thought it was a parliament.
+You thought it was Parliament.

-And what is being expressed here is that this is a colony in Birmingham that doesn't in fact obey British law where the rules of the British state do not apply, and therefore everything must be negotiated with local community leaders, which is incidentally exactly how Lebanon is policed.
+And what is being expressed here is that this is a colony in Birmingham that doesn't, in fact, obey British law, where the rules of the British state do not apply.

-Like that's how Lebanon is policed.
+Like, that's how Lebanon is policed.

-You go and you ask the different sectarian leaders, what do you think, and then the army acts or doesn't act.
+You go and you ask the different sectarian leaders, what do you think?

-Um it's pretty much that.
+It's pretty much that.

-Uh while the safety certificate is issued by Birmingham City Council, I wonder who dominates the Birmingham City Council.
+While a safety certificate is issued by Birmingham City Council, I wonder who dominates the Birmingham City Council.

 Okay.